bcaddy/bcaddy.github.io/_posts/guides/2025-04-25-type-hinting-for-princetonpy.md

 ## Language Support

-Python 2 is not well supported since it's been sunsetted for 5 years.
+Python 2 is not well supported and it's been sunsetted for 5 years.
 The type hinting syntax I'm discussing here was introduced in Python 3.5 and has been expanded and improved upon in most releases since then.
 I'm currently using Python 3.13 and will assume you are too.
 I recommend Python 3.10 at a minimum since it significantly improves the union syntax.
 Python 3.7+ can get Python 3.13 typing with `from __future__ import annotations`.

 ## Syntax